preactjs/preact-www/content/en/guide/v11/api-reference.md

 }
 ```

-To learn more about components and how they can be used, check out the [Components Documentation](/guide/v11/components).
+To learn more about components and how they can be used, check out the [Components Documentation](/guide/v10/components).

 ## render()

-`render(virtualDom, containerNode)`
+`render(virtualDom, containerNode, [replaceNode])`

 Render a Virtual DOM Element into a parent DOM element `containerNode`.
 Does not return anything.